Phlanka Logo

 e.g. DayZ_MySword

-A text input.
-The unique internal identifier for your item in the mod.
+The unique internal identifier for your item.
 Used as the class name in the config and in CfgPatches.
-No spaces or special characters — only letters, numbers, and underscores.
-This value must be unique within your mod to avoid conflicts.
+No spaces or special characters.

 Base Class Name